Madhupatel08/FellowShip_portal/README.md

 Link : https://fellowship-portal.herokuapp.com/

+- Developed during the JPMC hackathon.
-.
-Created an organizational management system to track and monitor mentor, mentee etc.
+- It is an organizational management system to track and monitor Mentor, Mentee, and Program Manager's progress.
-• It also uses Twilio to send messages to all of the registered phone numbers.
+- Used Twilio to send messages to all of the registered phone numbers.
-• Node, EJS, express, MongoDB, and HTML-CSS/Bootstrap were used in the development.
+- Tech Stacks - Node, EJS, Express, MongoDB, and HTML-CSS/Bootstrap
-IMPACT: Implemented an academic tool to monitor their productivity of mentor, mentee, Program manager
+Impact: Implemented an academic tool to monitor the productivity of mentor, mentee, and Program manager

 How to start the Project->